Personal Financial Stress and Well-Being

-Most banks offer free online banking, so you can keep on top of income and outgoings from your laptop or cellphone.
-Some accounts require that you pay your salary into them, while others give you cashback or other benefits if you switch to them.
+Most banks offer free online banking, so you can keep on top of income and outgoings from your laptop or phone.
+Some accounts require that you pay your salary into them, while others give you "cashback" or other benefits if you switch to them.
 Shop around for a good deal!

 For savings and contingency funds (see below for more detail), look for interest-bearing accounts.
 These may also offer instant access, but the accounts that pay higher rates of interest usually require notice of withdrawal.
 This will often be as much as 30 days.

 Check your automated payments to see that they're all still necessary.
 Set up new ones to take care of any payments that you want to make sure you deal with.
 And always remember to take pending payments into consideration when you're checking your balance.